GRADUATE STUDENT RESOURCES

 Access to Degree Works

 Degree Works is a web-based advising tool that enables students to monitor progress toward degree completion.
 Degree Works looks at the degree requirements of the Georgia State catalog as well as coursework and non-course milestones.
-It also displays transfer credits, waivers, exemptions, and academic standing.
+It also displays transfer credits, waivers, exemptions and academic standing.

 To access Degree Works, log into your PAWS account at paws.gsu.edu.
 Under the academic evaluation tab, select the current term and your desired program, then click on Generate request.